-Vanessa Hudgens Strips Down To Sports Bra In Flexibility Challenge: ‘Looked Too Fun’
+Vanessa Hudgens Strips Down To Sports Bra In Flexibility Challenge: 'Looked Too Fun'

 Vanessa Hudgens thrilled her 40.3 million Instagram followers and showed off her flexibility in a recent video she shared.
 She set the clip to DaniLeigh's song "Monique."

-When the footage started, Vanessa stood in front of a gray door in the middle of a wall with tree print wallpaper.
+At the start of the footage, Vanessa stood in front of a gray door in the middle of a wall with tree print wallpaper.
 Several cans, wrappers, and an overflowing bag sat next to a chair beside the door.

-Vanessa had on an oversized light pink hoodie with a loose, fuzzy, white onesie pulled down with the arms tied around her waist.
+Vanessa had on an oversized light pink hoodie with a loose, fuzzy white onesie pulled down with the arms tied around her waist.
 She had her hair pulled up in a messy half ponytail with the lengths hanging just past chin length.
 A wide matching headband held her locks off her fresh face.
-She accessorized with medium-sized gold hood earrings and multiple matching necklaces of varying lengths.
+She accessorized with medium-sized gold hoop earrings and multiple matching necklaces of varying lengths.

-Instagram users showed Vanessa a lot of love on the clip, which received over 3 million views.
-Nearly 600,000 of them hit the “like” button, and more than 1,875 showed their appreciation by leaving a positive comment for the singer, with several choosing the flame emoji to express themselves.

-“OMG, Vanessa, you are so cute!
+"OMG, Vanessa, you are so cute!
 I love that sports bra!
-It’s so cool.
-You look amazing,” enthused one follower, who added several red heart-eye emoji.
+It's so cool.
+You look amazing," one follower enthused, following up with several red heart-eye emoji.

 "You're so flexible!
 Of course, you would be able to do this.
 If I attempted this, I would legitimately break my leg," a second fan replied, adding a blushing smiley.

-“The way I would have smacked my face on the floor.
+"The way I would have smacked my face on the floor.
 I love everything you have on!
-Can I have it,” wondered a third, who added hearts and smilies.
+Can I have it," a third person wondered, with some hearts and smilies.

 "You look stunning with no makeup on, Vanessa.
 That sports bra, though.
 Plus, this song slaps.
 All her music slaps," a fourth devotee gushed, including flames and a blushing heart emoji.

-Vanessa regularly shares interesting photos and videos of herself, which her fans appreciate.
-The Inquisitr recently reported that she shared a macabre Christmas clip of herself wearing a white gown and smearing blood all over herself, looking like something out of Stephen King’s Carrie.
+Vanessa regularly shares interesting photos and videos of herself.
+The Inquisitr recently reported that she shared a macabre Christmas clip of herself wearing a white gown and smearing blood all over herself, looking like something out of Stephen King's Carrie.